 It was in that spirit that we wandered to the Yorkshire dales, a stone’s throw from the iconic Pennine Way, to find a course that is a delightful throwback.

-Hebden Bridge GC is an adventure before you even get there.
-You climb up and away from the charming West Yorkshire village and wind your way through victorian housing and then fields until you get to the very top.
-And it’s there, at what feels like the top of the world (1100ft above sea level in fact), that you will find this delightful golf club.
+Hebden Bridge Golf Club is an adventure before you even get there.
+You climb up and away from the charming West Yorkshire village and wind your way through Victorian housing and then fields until you get to the very top.
+And it’s there, at what feels like the top of the world (1100ft above sea level in fact), that you will find this delightful course.

 The views carry to York and Leeds in the east and west into Lancashire.
-When the sun is out and wind behaves as it did for us, it’s hard to imagine there’s a more breathtaking setting for an inland course in England.
+When the sun is out and wind behaves, as it did for us, it’s hard to imagine a more breathtaking setting for an inland course in England.

-On arrival, it was obvious we would not find a pro-shop selling £400 drivers, no pro shop at all as it turned out.
+On arrival, it was obvious we would not find a pro-shop selling £500 drivers, no pro shop at all as it turned out.
 No parking spaces for captains, vice-captains, past captains or captain my captains.
-No cars except ours.
+No cars, except ours.
 No people in fact.
 Sunday afternoon in August.
 Sun shining, warm and we had the course to ourselves.
 Entirely to ourselves.

 We knew the club operated an honesty box for green fees.
 So we filled out our tickets, placed our £10 into envelopes provided, took a scorecard and posted our money.
 The last ticket stub had been from three days previous.

-The vibrant purples of the heather, illuminate the areas around the greens and fairways.
-Finding a lie where the ball is on the flat is rare and shots need to be carefully placed to avoid being swept away.
+The vibrant purples of the heather illuminate the fringes around the greens and fairways.
+Finding a lie where the ball is on the flat is rare and shots need to be carefully placed to avoid being swept away by the slopes.
 But what you find, pretty quickly, is that you can’t wipe the smile from your face.

-The second, a short par 4, runs back along the edge of the mountain, go left and you will need to drive for 15 minutes in your car before you can start looking for your ball.
-The 3rd is a longish par 4 with a green that slopes sharply towards the back, taking shots that are overhit sharply away.
+The second, a short par 4, runs back along the edge of the hill top, go left and you will need to drive for 15 minutes before you can start looking for your ball.
+The 3rd is a longish par 4 with a green that slopes sharply from front to back, taking anything overhit sharply away.

 The 4th is a lovely hole.
 The fairway can’t be seen from the tee but it’s there and wider than you might think.
 Anything right and you will never see your ball again.
 I was 50 yards short of the green in one and walked off with a 5.